-Please note: To set up a project group, use the ellipsis button to the right of the field, and in true OfficeTools fashion, choose the group in the upper left-hand corner to move the desired projects from the left to the right, Once completed, if used, all projects that were populated into the Project Group will be assigned to the selected list of contacts.
+Please note: To set up a project group, use the ellipsis button to the right of the field, and in true OfficeTools by CARET fashion, choose the group in the upper left-hand corner to move the desired projects from the left to the right, Once completed, if used, all projects that were populated into the Project Group will be assigned to the selected list of contacts.

 Whether you are using Project Groups or an individual Project Description, the middle column of fields will apply.
 Once you have chosen the desired list of contacts and chosen a project description or project group, it is dire that you make sure the year, project manager, and project lead are populated incorrectly before the creation of the projects.

 The year of the project defines the interval of the type of work.
 If you are working on a 1040 you would want the tax year populated.
 If you were working on bookkeeping or sales tax, the year would most likely be the current year.
 Each individual case will be different and needs to combed every time.